anproagile/kitchen-dokken/README.md

 kitchen-dokken is fast.
 Really fast.

 Test Kitchen itself has four components: Drivers, Transports, Provisioners, and Verifiers.
 Drivers are responsible for creating a system on local hypervisors or a cloud.
 Transports such as ssh or winrm are responsible for connecting to these hosts.
 Provisioners are responsible for provisioning the hosts to the desired state using scripts or configuration management tools.
-The final component is the verifier which is responsible for verifying the system state matches the desired state.
+The final components is the verifier which is responsible for verifying the system state matches the desired state.

 Unlike all other Test Kitchen drivers, kitchen-dokken handles all the tasks of the driver, transport, and provisioner itself.
-This approach requires a narrow focus of just Chef Infra cookbook testing, but provides ultra-fast testing times.
+This approach requires a narrow focus of just Chef Infra cookbook testing, but provides ultra fast testing times.
 Docker containers have a fast creation and start time, and dokken uses the official Chef Infra Client containers instead of spending the time to download and install the client.
-These design decisions result in tests that run in seconds instead of minutes and don't require high bandwidth Internet connections.
+These design decisions result in tests that run in seconds instead of minutes and don't require high banwidth Internet connections.

 ### kitchen-dokken vs. other drivers

-As stated above kitchen-dokken is purpose-built for speed and it achieves this by narrowing the testing scope to just Chef Infra cookbook testing.
-Other drivers like kitchen-vagrant or kitchen-docker are general-purpose drivers that can be used with any of the Kitchen provisioners such as kitchen-puppet or kitchen-ansible.
-Also, keep in mind that testing with containers is not a perfect analog to a full-blown system.
+As stated above kitchen-dokken is purpose built for speed and it achieves this by narrowing the testing scope to just Chef Infra cookbook testing.
+Other drivers like kitchen-vagrant or kitchen-docker are general purpose drivers that can be used with any of the Kitchen provisioners such as kitchen-puppet or kitchen-ansible.
+Also keep in mind that testing with containers is not a perfect analog to a full blown system.
 The dokken-images containers are designed to be similar to a standard OS install, but they do not perfectly match those installs and may need additional packages to work properly.
-If you're looking for a perfect analog to your production systems, without the additional work of package installation, then consider a driver such as kitchen-vagrant.
+If you're looking for perfect analog to your production systems, without the additional work of package installation, then consider a driver such as kitchen-vagrant.
 If you're willing to potentially invest in a bit of package troubleshooting in exchange for faster feedback cycles then kitchen-dokken is for you.

 ## Usage